“Successful innovation involves working creatively and caringly to improve lives through user-centred approaches”.

 Building on the key messages from the 2017 conference, the 26th European Social Services Conference (ESSC) will explore how we can improve services by empowering the people and communities which are at the heart of social welfare.

-Last year’s conference showcased a growing appetite to introduce new innovations and welfare technology in service planning and delivery.
-It showed how the empowerment of service users and innovative approaches such as co-production are transforming the way services are provided across Europe.
-It also demonstrated how public services across Europe are active in incorporating and developing new technology to respond to increasing needs.
+Last year’s conference showcased a growing appetite for new innovations and welfare technology in service planning and delivery.
+It highlighted how services are being transformed across Europe with innovative approaches empowering service users and presented approaches being used by public services to actively incorporate and develop new technology to respond to increasing demands.

-As we look forward, it is important to use these new initiatives to invest wisely in building a sustainable welfare ecosystem that empowers people and their communities in the longer term.
+Looking forward, the ESSC 2018, will address ways to use these new initiatives to invest wisely and create a sustainable welfare ecosystem to empower people and their communities in the longer term.

 With this in mind, the 26th ESSC will explore the following questions: